d0io0/cs200/README.md

 # Concept-Simplifier-200
 ---

-A python program that scrapes information from wikipedia on a chosen topic and summarizes the content so that the info is optimized for use.
+A python program that scrapes information from wikipedia on a chosen topic and summarizes/condenses the content so that the info is optimized for use.

 ----
 ## Installation